 You can also make it a vacation for everyone!
-If this is the case, consider this:
+If this is the case, consider this.

 Vacationing Without Your Au Pair

 While it's nice to travel with your au pair, you may have a reason to travel by yourselves.
-If this is the case, here are a few things to keep in mind:
+If this is the case, here are a few things to keep in mind.

 - You can't impose a vacation on your au pair.
 You can discuss planned vacation dates in advance, and if your au pair agrees, then your au pair can count those dates as vacation.
 We want to make sure that au pairs are able to use their vacation time to explore the U.S., so your au pair will need ample time to plan the trip in advance and possibly coordinate with friends.

 - While we encourage au pairs to travel, au pairs always need to have the option to stay in the home.
-If you are going away and your au pair will be staying at home, make sure that there is enough food (or enough money) for her to have three meals per day.
+If you are going away and your au pair will be staying at home, make sure that there is enough food (or enough money) for three meals per day.